polypheny/Website/community/gsoc/README.md

 title: Google Summer of Code
 ---

-Welcome to the Polypheny [Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com/) 2021 projects page.
+Welcome to the Polypheny [Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com/) 2021 project page.

 * this unordered seed list will be replaced by toc as unordered list {:toc}